microsoft/FeatureManagement-Dotnet/README.md

 In the above example, if the feature is not enabled, the feature manager will assign the variant marked as `DefaultWhenDisabled` to the current user, which is `Small` in this case.

 If the feature is enabled, the feature manager will check the `User`, `Group`, and `Percentile` allocations in that order to assign a variant.
-If the user being evaluated is named `Marsha`, in the group named `Ring1`, or the user happens to fall between the 0 and 10th percentile calculated with the given `Seed`, then the specified variant is assigned to the user.
+For this particular example, if the user being evaluated is named `Marsha`, in the group named `Ring1`, or the user happens to fall between the 0 and 10th percentile, then the specified variant is assigned to the user.
 In this case, all of these would return the `Big` variant.
 If none of these allocations match, the user is assigned the `DefaultWhenEnabled` variant, which is `Small`.

 Allocation logic is similar to the [Microsoft.Targeting](./README.md#MicrosoftTargeting) feature filter, but there are some parameters that are present in targeting that aren't in allocation, and vice versa.
 The outcomes of targeting and allocation are not related.